Idov31/Sandman/README.md

 ### SandmanBackdoor (Usage)

-To start, you can compile the SandmanBackdoor as [mentioned below](#setup), because it is a single lightweight C# executable you can execute it via ExecuteAssembly, run it as a NTP provider **TBA** or just execute / inject it.
+To start, you can compile the SandmanBackdoor as [mentioned below](#setup), because it is a single lightweight C# executable you can execute it via ExecuteAssembly, run it as a NTP provider or just execute / inject it.

 **NOTE: Make sure you are compiling with the x64 option and not the any cpu option!**